LucasWaelti/kalibr-wiki/Calibration-validator.md

-The validation tool extracts calibration targets from live ROS image streams and displays the image overlaid with the reprojections of the extracted corners.
-Further the reprojection error statistics are calculated and displayed for mono and as well as for inter-camera reprojections.
+The validation tool extracts calibration targets on live ROS image streams and displays the image overlaid with the reprojections of the extracted corners.
+Further the reprojection error statistics are calculated and displayed for mono and inter-camera reprojection errors.

-The tool must be provided with a calibration file for the camera-system and calibration target.
+The tool must be provided with a camera-system calibration file and a configuration for the calibration target.
 The output YAML of the multi-camera calibrator can be used as the camera-system configuration.

 Usage:
-> kalibr_camera_validator --chain chain.yaml --target target.yaml
+> kalibr_camera_validator --cam camchain.yaml --target target.yaml